Irena Gillarová

-Irena Gillarová (born Irena Šedivá, 19 January 1992) is a Czech athlete specialising in the javelin throw.
+Irena Gillarová (born Irena Šedivá, 19 January 1992) is a Czech former athlete specialising in the javelin throw.
 She won a bronze medal at the 2015 Summer Universiade.

 Her personal best in the event is 61.32 metres set in Bydgoszcz in August 2019.

-She has studied at Virginia Tech University.
+She has studied at Virginia Tech.
 Where she has become NCAA Champion in 2015 and 2017.

 In January 2020, she changed her surname due to marriage of her parents.